-Orogenic metamorphism of calcsilicate marbles (composition field 2 in Fig. 6.4) is modeled by Fig. 6.7 for the rock composition 25% Dol, 12.5% Cal and 62.5% Qtz.
-Dolomite is the limiting mineral in the reactions (6.1), (6.2), and (6.3) for this composition.
-The production of Tlc, Tr, and Di by reactions (6.1), (6.2), and (6.3) is identical to the dolomite-rich rocks described above.
-The upper limit for talc is, however, given by reaction (6.14) in such rocks.
+Orogenic metamorphism of calcsilicate marbles (composition field 2 in Fig. 6.4) is modeled in Fig. 6.7 for the rock composition 25% Dol, 12.5% Cal and 62.5% Qtz.
+Dolomite is the limiting mineral in the reactions 6.1, 6.2, and 6.3 for this composition.
+The production of Tlc, Tr, and Di by the three reactions is identical to the dolomite-rich rocks described above.
+The upper limit for talc is, however, given by reaction 6.14 in such rocks.